sameesh-s/spring_examples/spring_mongo_example/README.md

 To set profiles for maven
 -------------------------
 write application_dev<prod><test>.properties file.
-then include every avilable profiles inside pom.xml.
+then include every available profiles inside pom.xml.
 then use the build command to build :: mvn -Pdev clean install then run the jar file using :: java -jar -Dspring.profiles.active=dev spring_mongo_example-0.0.1-SNAPSHOT.jar [to run spring boot app we have another command] ::  mvn spring-boot:run -Drun.profiles=dev